postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-creating_workspaces.md

 warning: false

 ---
-A user can create new workspaces and add an existing entity from other workspaces.
+You can create new personal or team Workspaces and add an existing elements from other Workspaces.

-While creating a workspace you can define a personal or team workspace.
-If the workspaces is a shared workspaces (team) - any entity created within that workspace immediately becomes available to others.
+Any element you create in a shared (or teM) Workspace is immediatly available to other team members

 Workspaces can be set by the user for different contexts to help them manage things in Postman better: published docs, tests etc. or separate project level workspaces.
 Workspaces will exist at a single level only - hierarchies can make things complicated.